CFehrmann/SurveySolutionsAPIv2/README.md

   into sf objects
 - For potentially long running jobs, like assignment creation, httr2’s parallel request feature is used
+- available value labels are applied to categorical variables, and even translation can be added.
 - and many more.

 It allows you to export data/paradata collected through CAWI, CATI or